RoboticsAAU/AAU-Summit-XL-Documentation/docs/source/packages/robot_bringup.rst

     echo "source ~/ros_config.sh" >> ~/.bashrc

-This code does a few things, it copies the environment variables to a folder called robot_params in the home directory.
+This code does a few things.
+It copies the environment variables to a folder called ``robot_params`` in the home directory.

 It also copies the boot scripts to the home directory and the boot service to the ``/etc/systemd/system/`` directory.
-As mentioned, the ``/robot_params``is the the main configurable parameters that the user can tune as they desire.
+As mentioned, the ``/robot_params`` is the main configurable parameters that the user can tune as they desire.